Julian Savulescu: Procreative beneficence

-Savulescu coined the phrase procreative beneficence.
-It is the controversial putative moral obligation of parents in a position to select their children, for instance through preimplantation genetic diagnosis (PGD), to favor those expected to have the best life.
-An argument in favor of this principle is that traits (such as empathy, memory, etc.) are "all-purpose means" in the sense of being instrumental in realizing whatever life plans the child may come to have.
+Savulescu coined the term procreative beneficence.
+He describes it as the moral obligation (rather than mere permission) of parents who can select among potential children to choose those expected to have the best life prospects.
+For instance through preimplantation genetic diagnosis (PGD) and subsequent embryo selection or selective termination.
+A similar position was defended by John Harris.
+One argument is that some traits such as memory are "all-purpose means", in the sense of being instrumental in realizing whatever life plans the child may come to have.